Prostate Cancer Testing – It’s No Joke..

 It was rumoured that lots of sexual activity or frequent ejaculation increased the risk of prostate cancer.
 Another myth!
 Scientists have found no evidence of this.
 In truth, researchers at Harvard discovered the exact opposite, a decreased risk for men with high ejaculation frequency10.

-Genetic Screening at Randox Health
+Genetic Testing at Randox Health

-At Randox Health we believe in an initiative-taking approach to your health.
+At Randox Health we believe in a proactive approach to your health.
 There are 3 main contributing factors to risk of prostate cancer: age, family history and ethnicity.
 This is why we have developed our Prostate Cancer Risk test.
 This test investigates the genome at 12 distinct sites, to identify potentially harmful variants in the genetic code.
 Having one of these genetic variants does not mean that a person will develop prostate cancer but does suggest that they are at increased risk.
 You can read about some of these genetic variants below:

 This variant is associated with a higher-than-average risk of developing prostate cancer11,12, however, the variant accounts for a small fraction of all prostate cancers12.